Bluff Master (2018 film)

-Bluff Master is a 2018 Indian Telugu-language heist thriller film directed by Gopiganesh Pattabhi starring Satya Dev and Nandita Swetha in the lead roles, while Brahmaji play supporting role.
+Bluff Master is a 2018 Indian Telugu-language heist thriller film directed by Gopiganesh Pattabhi starring Satyadev and Nandita Swetha in the lead roles, while Brahmaji play supporting role.
 Produced by Ramesh P Pillai, it features music by Sunil Kashyap and cinematography by Dasaradhi Sivendra.
 It is an official remake of 2014 Tamil movie, Sathuranga Vettai.
-It was dubbed in Hindi as Bluff Master by Goldmines Telefilms.
 The film received positive responses after its digital release since the film had a limited theatrical release.